Panama

 • Include with your application 3 branded samples of the trademark

-• If the trademark is already registered in another country, provide the certification (this must be notarized, and apostilled or authenticated by the country’s local Consulate of Panama)
+• If the trademark is already registered in another country, provide the certification (this must be notarized, and apostilled or authenticated by the country’s local consulate)

 Registering a trademark in Panama takes approximately 8 months.
 One of the advantages offered in Panama is that the date when the application was initiated becomes the start date for the trademark.
 A trademark in Panama is granted for 5-10 years.
 It can be renewed up to 6 months after the expiration date.